 - If you have multiple email addresses in the same cell, it will be processed as a single email address, which will all end up being invalid

-Once the status of your file is "completed", just click on the file name.
-A new section including the options for the download will open below.
-Select what properties you want us to append on to your results.
-The results will be broken down into separate files based on the status of the email: Valid, Invalid, Catch-All, SpamTrap, Abuse, Do Not Mail, and Unknown (i.e. YOUR_UPLOADED_FILE_NAME_valid.csv, YOUR_UPLOADED_FILE_NAME_invalid.csv and so on).
-The original file you uploaded will be included to the results as well.
-The files will be compressed into a .zip file.
-If you enabled password protected downloads, the zip file will be encrypted and the password will be emailed to you.
+Once your file finishes processing, click the purple Download button on the right side.
+The appearing window will ask you to select which properties you want us to append to your results.
+We break down your results into separate files based on the status of the email: Valid, Invalid, Catch-All, SpamTrap, Abuse, Do Not Mail, and Unknown (i.e. YOUR_UPLOADED_FILE_NAME_valid.csv, YOUR_UPLOADED_FILE_NAME_invalid.csv and so on).
+We will include the original uploaded file in the results as well.
+We compress all files into a .zip file.
+If you enabled password-protected downloads, we will encrypt the .zip file and email a password to you

 Please visit our status codes documentation for a complete reference of all status and sub_status codes found in your downloaded files.

 WHAT'S IN THE ZIP FILE?

 The zip file will contain the following data:

 - _abuse.csv- This file contains all identified emails that are likely to mark your emails as spam.